AquaQAnalytics/TorQ-Bikes/README.md

 # Belfast Bikes

-## Parsing XML Data from the Nextbike Platform
+## Parsing JSON Data from the Nextbike Platform

 Given a semi-public API, what data analysis can we perform?
-The nextbike platform provides an xml of raw data, detailing bike availability at each station in the cities and countries where the system exists.
+The nextbike platform provides an json of raw data, detailing bike availability at each station in the cities and countries where the system exists.
 In particular, we have focused on Belfast (city 238) where BelfastBikes has 43 docking stations available to rent a bike from, although we can modify this to be any city on the platform, using the respective city number.

 Using kdb+ we can pull this data periodically off the web and create a time-series database to perform analysis on, made possible by the TorQ framework.
 Taking advantage of TorQ's capabilities, the process has been enhanced to include error logging, history logging and an extension of the kdb+ built-in timer, making it repeat until a specified end-time.
 Theoretically this allows us to view log files for any date and rebuild the usage of BelfastBikes for any date where we have collected information.